palewire/observable-framework-cpi-example/src/index.md

 _This page is a demonstration of how to deploy an [Observable Framework](https://observablehq.com/framework) dashboard via [GitHub Pages](https://pages.github.com/)._

-_It recreates the main elements of the [latest PDF press release](https://www.bls.gov/news.release/pdf/cpi.pdf) of Consumer Price Index (CPI) data issued by the U.S. Bureau of Labor Statistics._
+_It recreates the main elements of the [latest press release](https://www.bls.gov/news.release/pdf/cpi.pdf) of Consumer Price Index data issued by the U.S. Bureau of Labor Statistics._

 _All of the code is available at [github.com/palewire/observable-framework-cpi-example](https://github.com/palewire/observable-framework-cpi-example), where you can find a step-by-step guide you can follow to create your own dashboard._